-When it comes to diet and nutrition, there is so much conflicting information staring us in the face on a daily basis.
+Updated May 22, 2008: When it comes to diet and nutrition, there is so much conflicting information staring us in the face on a daily basis.
 Every magazine has a different diet, a new ‘quick and easy’ way to achieve the body you have always wanted.
 Most of us have tried some of them, in fact, many of us may have tried them ALL!!
-The results are usually the same – we may lose weight, but eventually we either fall off the wagon or when we finish the program we go back to the same bad habits that got us so out of shape to begin with.
+The results are usually the same – we lose weight, but we fall off the wagon when we “finish” the diet and go back to eating “normally”.

+- Eat more protein.
 Women in particular, do not eat enough protein.
-We need to ingest protein consistently throughout the course of a day to feed our muscles, to keep our blood sugar levels and energy stable, and to create satiety.
-Many of us will start the day with orange juice, a bowl of low fat cereal, skim milk, and fruit, believing this to be a healthy breakfast that’s good for weight loss.
-Maybe, if you are a marathon runner!
-It might be low fat, but it’s full of sugar, and as you will see below, sugar, not fat, is the enemy when it comes to fat loss!
+We need to ingest protein consistently throughout the course of a day.
+Many women will start the day with orange juice, a bowl of low fat cereal, skim milk, and fruit, believing this to be a healthy breakfast and good for fat loss.
+If you are a marathon runner, maybe!!
+It’s low fat, but it’s full of sugar, and as you will see below, sugar, not fat, is the enemy when it comes to fat loss!
 Eat more protein – tuna, egg whites, whey protein, chicken, lean beef, cottage cheese etc.

 - Drink at least 3 litres of water every day.